kbase/project_guides/CodeReviews.md

 This is a comprehensive list of things that could be checked (in decreasing priority).
 Only the top 8 need to be "checked off", the rest are general guidelines for problems that may be found in code:

 1. **Testing: Code passed static analysis with no errors or coding convention violations**
 2. **Testing: Unit tests exist for new code and cover 70% of the overall code.
-Needly to say, the unit tests must pass.**
+Needless to say, the unit tests must pass.**
 2.1 **If this is a bug fix, is it possible to include a new test for this bug in the test suite?**
 2.2 **For a given level of coverage, it is better to have more granularity than less.**
 3. **Testing: Integration tests that cover reasonable example usages exist and the code passes**